cwangaw/directPoly/README.md

 ```

 ## Direct Serendipity Space
-Nodal basis functions as defined in the paper on each elements are constructed in `directSerendipityFE.cpp` and assembled in `ellipticPDE.cpp` to serve as global basis functions.
+Nodal basis functions as defined in the paper on each elements, except for that we choose vertex basis functions to be linear on each edge, are constructed in `directSerendipityFE.cpp` and assembled in `ellipticPDE.cpp` to serve as global basis functions.
 However, in `directSerendipityFE.cpp`, if you do not want to remove cell degrees of freedom, find the following lines at three places and comment them out.

 ```cpp
 //Deduct value at interior nodes if needed